-To add new row, click on the “New” button above the table, to edit a row first select it by clicking it in the table, and click the “Edit” button, to delete a row select it and click delete.
+To add a new row, click on the “New” button above the table; to edit a row, first select it by clicking on it in the table, and click the “Edit” button; to delete a row, select it and click delete.

-The editor popup is described in the front-end editor documentation section, and basically it is rendered the same way here.
+The editor popup is described in the front-end editor documentation section, and is rendered the same way here.

 - Column header – this will be used as the displayed table header.

-- Type – the data type, filter type, and editor input type for the future column.
-Refer to the Table Constructor documentation section for the full list of types with their details.
+- Type – specifies the data type, filter type, and editor input type for the future column.
+Refer to the “Building and filling in the tables manually” documentation for the full list of types with their details.

-- Insert after – here you can choose the position for your future column – after one of the existing tables, in the beginning of table, or in the end of table.
+- Insert after – here, you can choose the position for your future column – after one of the existing tables, in the beginning of a table, or at the end a table.

-- Default value – here you can optionally define a default value for the cells in this column.
+- Editor predefined value – allows you to optionally define a default value for the cells in this column.

-- Fill with default value – if you leave this checkbox enabled, all the cells for the new column in existing rows will be filled with the defined default value
+- Fill with default value – if you enable this checkbox, all the cells for the new column in existing rows will be filled with the defined default value

 “Remove column” button allows you to completely remove a column from the table (alternatively, you can simply hide it in the table settings, but it is better to delete unneeded columns to optimize page generation and load time).
 This button opens a popup with a list of existing columns, and a confirmation checkbox for deleting the column.
 Removing columns cannot be undone!